Section Five

 Notice, again, that “test” and “retest” refer to having the client do something briefly, not to giving a long or formal test.
 “Observe” or “Try” would be much better words, depending on whether we are assuming the professional’s perspective or the client’s.

 Notice also that middle part, “Teach,” can include almost any type or style of teaching.
-Depending on the task, the learner’s abilities, or the teacher’s theoretical orientations, the teacher might explain, model, praise, reflect, recast, expand on, correct, or make additional specific suggestions to the learner throughout the Teach phase.
+Depending on the task, the learner’s abilities, and the teacher’s theoretical orientations, the teacher might explain, model, praise, reflect, recast, expand on, correct with a hand-over-hand prompt, or make other specific suggestions to the learner throughout the Teach phase.
 Many descriptions of dynamic assessment also start with a specific sequence of explanations about the new activity, drawing the learner’s attention to why the change matters and when they might use it in their real-life setting.
-The Teach phase can be as brief as a few minutes of explanations and examples and trials, and multiple dynamic assessments about different topics or skills can usually be accomplished within one session with a client.
-(Variations on dynamic assessment can expand the timeframe, eventually approaching the weeks-long systems that schools call Response to Intervention programs.)
+Each phase of a dynamic assessment sequence, including the Teach phase, can be as brief as a few minutes, and multiple dynamic assessments about different topics or skills can easily be accomplished within one session with a client.
+(Variations on dynamic assessment can also expand the timeframe, eventually approaching the weeks-long systems that schools call Response to Intervention programs.)

-First, we evaluate the client’s response to the assistance we offer during the Teach phase.
+First, we evaluate the client’s responses to the assistance we offer during the Teach phase.
 Behaviorally, as we make quick suggestions, does the client try to do the task a different way, or succeed in changing their speech, language, or other behavior?
-Cognitively, does the child ask for explanations, provide potential explanations, or make further suggestions or discoveries on their own?
+Cognitively, does the child ask for explanations, attempt to verbalize their own potential explanations, or make further suggestions or discoveries on their own?
 Emotionally, does the child appear excited, engaged, and interested as we make suggestions for change?
 If so, the child is demonstrating the ability to benefit from minimal guidance, the kind of guidance that life probably provides, and is less likely to need formal intervention.

 Let’s put ethnographic interviewing and dynamic assessment together.
-Do you see the beauty of what they can do for all clients, in the context of our search for client-centered, whole-person, culturally and linguistically appropriate speech-language pathology, and as related to the distinction between universals and specifics in healthcare or education?
+Do you see the beauty of what they can do for all clients, in the context of our search for client-centered, whole-person, culturally and linguistically appropriate communication care, and as related to the distinction between universals and specifics in healthcare or education?

-Ethnographic interviewing and dynamic assessment avoid culture-bound or clinician-centered questions that are based on the specifics that happen to be used in one language or one culture.
+Ethnographic interviewing and dynamic assessment avoid culture-bound or clinician-centered questions that are based on the specifics used in one language or one culture.
 They do not ask, “Does your family do things in this particular way that someone else decided ahead of time to call the correct way?”
 They do not ask, “Do you have this specific skill that a test developer decided ahead of time to ask you about?”
-They do not ask, “Do you use this one morpheme that may or may not be at all relevant to your dialect?”
+They do not ask, “Do you use this one morpheme that is important to me but that may or may not be relevant to your dialect?”

 Instead, both ethnographic interviewing and dynamic assessment ask universal and therefore client-centered questions about clients’ experiences and abilities.